 - How to hang a bear bag.
 Or use a bear canister.
 Make sure you have a plan to protect your food at night and keep our wildlife wild in the process.

-- How to Leave No Trace, so others can also enjoy our public lands without having to clean up other people's messes.
+- How to Leave No Trace, so others can also enjoy our public lands without having to clean up other people’s messes, and by messes, I mean their shit.
+Literal human shit.
+That’s what land managers and volunteers have to do when hikers don’t learn to Leave No Trace.

-- Practice good hygiene on the trail so you don't get sick.
+- Practice good hygiene on the trail so you don’t get sick.
 Always wash or at least sanitize your hands after using the bathroom and before eating.
 Brush your teeth every day.
-Wash your body every once in a while, either on trail 200 feet away from a water source, or whenever you go into town.
+Wash your body every once in a while, either in the woods 200 feet away from a water source, or whenever you go into town.

 - Always know how to get help.
 Make sure you have the phone numbers of the local rangers and/or police for where you’re hiking and carry them with you.
 These are usually printed on most maps and guidebooks.
 Make sure to leave your hiking plan and itinerary with a trusty friend or family member, so they know where to find you in case you don’t come back.
 Always carry a whistle on you and know how to make a smokey fire in case you are injured or lost so badly you are truly stranded somewhere.